Barack Obama (US) by Raquel Benatar

 The Treasure Hunt/La caza del tesoro by Maria Puncel

 It is very cold.
 The park is covered with snow.
-The neighborhood friends are bored and do not know what game to play.
+The neighborhood friends are bored and do not know what games to play.
 Francisco, Paul's older brother, comes to the rescue.
 A mysterious adventure awaits them.
-The Treasure Hunt is a story about the values of being creative and playing games together.
+The Treasure Hunt is a bilingual story about the values of being creative and playing games together.

 Look Inside $14.95